Kevin Armstrong (guitarist)

-Kevin Armstrong (born 2 February 1958) is an English rock guitarist, record producer and songwriter, best known for his work with David Bowie, Iggy Pop and Morrissey.
+Kevin Armstrong (born 2 February 1958) is an English rock guitarist, record producer and songwriter, best known for his work with David Bowie, Iggy Pop, Morrissey and Thomas Dolby.

 History

 Born in Farnborough, Kent, Armstrong attended St. Mary Cray Primary School and St. Olave's Grammar School, Orpington, Kent.

 Armstrong was signed by Charlie Gillett's Oval Records in 1980 and formed the group Local Heroes SW9 - as they were living in Stockwell, London - (with Matthew Seligman on bass and Kim Barti on drums) and released two albums, Drip Dry Zone in 1980 and New Opium in 1981.

 Armstrong recorded with Thomas Dolby on his first two albums The Golden Age of Wireless and The Flat Earth.

 Armstrong took part in the recording of The Passions's third album Sanctuary, produced by Mick Glossop.
 The first single from that album was "Jump for Joy", which was released on 5 May 1982, followed by the album and the "Sanctuary" single on 18 September 1982.

 Armstrong collaborated with David Bowie on the soundtrack for the film Absolute Beginners.
 He also played in the band for David Bowie's Live Aid appearance in 1985, and recorded the song "Dancing In The Street" with David Bowie and Mick Jagger.

 He played guitar on the Iggy Pop 1986 album Blah Blah Blah and was musical director for Iggy Pop's world tour in 1986/87.

 Armstrong joined Steve Nieve's band for the Jonathan Ross Channel 4 chat show The Last Resort for two seasons in 1989, accompanying Paul McCartney.

 In 1989, David Bowie asked Armstrong to join Tin Machine as the fifth member after he played on the debut album recorded in Switzerland and the Bahamas.

 In 1992, he co-wrote the title track of David Bowie's Outside album, with Bowie.

 Armstrong was a co-songwriter ("Piccadilly Palare", "He Knows I'd Love To See Him" and "Oh Phoney") and guitarist for Morrissey for some of the recordings that appeared on the album Bona Drag produced by Clive Langer.

 In 1992 he produced the debut album by Nigerian artist Keziah Jones for Delabel France entitled Blufunk Is a Fact.
 Later he produced other albums for Jones, Black Orpheus (2004), Nigerian Wood (2008) and Captain Rugged (2013).